 Enhanced Planning Tools

 In a post-secondary environment where enhancing the quality of academic programs is critical, it is more important than ever to align the university's resources with its priorities.
 A working group has been struck to research and recommend enhanced planning tools that will support UVic decision-makers in academic and service units in reaching that goal.
-This initiative is led by Acting VP Academic and Provost Valerie Kuenhe.
+This initiative is led by Acting VP Academic and Provost Valerie Kuehne.

 Chaired by Acting AVP Academic Planning Sarah J. Blackstone, the Working Group for Enhanced Planning Tools is tasked with recommending criteria and an institutional data set that will assist administrators in their annual planning processes.

 "During the president's Campus Conversations process in fall 2013, faculty and staff expressed a desire for a more transparent, data-driven process to provide them with the tools to facilitate planning and better align resources with university priorities," said former chair Katy Mateer.

 The working group receives advice and direction from an advisory committee, comprising members of the Senate committees on university planning and budget, plus faculty, student and staff representatives.
 The advisory committee provides feedback on potential criteria and the associated information that would need to be collected from the enhanced planning process, as well as on communications and consultation activities to ensure a transparent process.